helfertool/docs/source/admin/configuration.rst

 .. code-block:: none

    customization:
+       # Modify certain properties for the general helfertool to display
+       display:
+           # Maximum years of events to be displayed by default on the main page
+           events_last_years: 2

+       # Fuzzy search for helper names
+       # Only available on PostgrSQL with pg_trgm extension, disabled automatically otherwise
+       search:
+           # Values between 0.2 (show more results) and 0.5 (show less results) seem to be reasonable.
+           # The similarity threshold of 0.3 was selected based on a name database of ~4000 western
+           # european names and the gut feel when a good match was actually found.
+           similarity: 0.3

+           # If PostgreSQL is used and pg_trgm is installed, the similarity search is automatically used.
+           # If you do not want to have this, disable it here.
+           disable_similarity: false

        # There are some external links that should/can be changed
        urls:
            # Imprint with contact details